Aziz Ahmed (civil servant): Career as civil servant

 President John F. Kennedy (in rocking chair) meets with Minister of External Affairs of Pakistan, Mohammad Ali Bogra.
 Ambassador of Pakistan, Aziz Ahmed, sits at far left.
 Oval Office, White House, Washington, D.C., in 1962.

 Aziz Ahmed was a senior member of the Indian Civil Service (ICS) and later Civil Service of Pakistan (CSP).
 In 1948, Ahmed served in East Bengal prior to independence in 1947 and was instrumental in getting the Debt Alleviation Act of 1938 passed into legislation.
 Aziz Ahmed subsequently held several senior positions in successive administrations in newly independent Pakistan.
 He was appointed as the first Chief Secretary of East-Pakistan at a time when General Muhammad Ayub Khan was the General Officer Commanding for East Pakistan.
 The two developed a close friendship and when Ayub Khan declared martial law and assumed full powers in 1958, Aziz Ahmed was made the highest ranking civil servant in his government as Secretary General, Cabinet Division and Deputy Martial Law Administrator.
 Aziz Ahmed's tenure as Chief Secretary was marred by allegations of discrimination against the local population, his heavy handed demeanor and colonial style management style.
 Many have attributed Aziz Ahmed's attitude to the beginning of the long list of grievances that former East Pakistan populace had against the Pakistani establishment.

-Subsequently, he was sent as Pakistan Ambassador to the United States in 1959 and was instrumental in developing the strong ties between the two countries, that characterised both the Eisenhower and the Kennedy administrations of the early sixties.
+Subsequently, he was sent as Pakistan's Ambassador to the United States in 1959 and was instrumental in developing the strong ties between the two countries, that characterised both the Eisenhower and the Kennedy administrations of the early sixties.
 He returned in 1963 to take up the post of Foreign Secretary at a time when Zulfikar Ali Bhutto was the Foreign Minister.
 He gained further prominence at the national level in Pakistan, following the 1965 war with India.
 He was opposed to the signing of the Tashkent Declaration by Ayub Khan as was Bhutto.
 He retired from government service in 1966 and was assigned to head the National Press Trust.